The Spell I Cast with My Mother's Wooden Spoon (And Why It Finally Worked)

 I didn't cast a spell.
 I didn't light a candle or invoke anything.

-And I cried into the risotto.
-A lot.
+And I cried into the risotto, a lot.

 (Don't worry, it's not unsanitary.
 Salt is salt.)

-When it was done, I sat alone at my table, ate the entire pot over two hours, and felt—for the first time in months—like I could actually breathe.
+When it was done, I sat alone at my table, ate the entire pot over two hours, and felt, for the first time in months, like I could actually breathe.

-That's when I noticed the spoon.
-Still sitting in the empty pot, right where I'd left it.
+That's when I noticed the spoon, still sitting in the empty pot, right where I'd left it.
+Except the burn mark was gone.

 I'm not saying my grief healed my grandmother's spoon.
 I'm not saying there's some mystical explanation for wood changing appearance after being stirred through emotional carbohydrates.